dtinit/data-transfer-project/portability-types-transfer/src/main/java/org/datatransferproject/types/transfer/models/README.md

 "How are DTP users better off by making this change?"

 We are very much trying to avoid bike-shedding and centithreads over the schemas we use.
-We understand they aren't perfect, they aren't meant to be.
-They are just meant to service the need to transfer data in DTP between participating providers.
+All schemas have flaws, we understand our schemas aren't perfect, they aren't meant to be.
+They are just meant to service the need to transfer data in DTP between adapters.

 If there is a concrete use case in DTP that would be enabled by changing a schema than we should change it.